SpineEventEngine/embed-code/README.md

 }
 ```

 You can start (or end) multiple fragments on a single line.
-Also they can overlap:
+Also, they can overlap:

 ```java
 public final class String